-In the process of applying the Group's accounting policies, management has made the following judgements and estimates which have the most significant effect on the amounts recognised in the consolidated financial statements:
+In the process of applying the Group's accounting policies, management has exercised judgment and estimates in determining the amounts recognised in the financial statements.
+The most significant uses of judgment and estimates are as follows:

 Going concern

 The Bank's management has made an assessment of the Group's ability to continue as a going concern and is satisfied that the Group has the resources to continue in business for the foreseeable future.
 Furthermore, the management is not aware of any material uncertainties that may cast significant doubt upon the Group's ability to continue as a going concern.
 Therefore, the financial statements continue to be prepared on the going concern basis.